speechgirl1505/Burger/README.md

 ## About The Project

 This app is all about Burgers!
 Eat one of the burgers on the menu or you can add your own.
-To eat a burger hit the devor button and the burger will move to the devoured column, showing all the burgers that have already been devoured .
+To eat a burger hit the devour button and the burger will move to the devoured column, showing all the burgers that have already been devoured .

 ### Built With